 KCWD90 serves mostly residential area, east of Renton.
 KCWD90 purchases approximately 80% of its water from SPU's treated Cedar River Supply (chlorination, fluoridation, UV, and ozone).
 The remaining 20% of supply is produced from our own wells.
 Wellfield treatment includes disinfection, oxidation/filtration for manganese removal and fluoridation.
 The Washington Department of Health (DOH) has determined the District's Wellfield is rated as "low susceptibility" for contamination.
-This is due in part to the fact that the District's ground water source is in a confined aguifer.
+This is due in part to the fact that the District's ground water source is in a confined aquifer.

-In 2021, KCWD90 distributed nearly 740 million gallons of water to its customers.
-Of this amount, approximately 13.71% (3 Year Average is 15.5%), or about 100 million gallons, is considered "lost water" or Distribution System Leakage (DSL).
-The cost to purchase this "lost water" is approximately \$270,000.
+In 2022, KCWD90 distributed nearly 610 million gallons of water to its customers.
+Of this amount, approximately 2.5% (2021 was 13.71%) or about 15 million gallons (2021 was 100 million gallons), is considered "lost water" or Distribution System Leakage (DSL).
+The cost to purchase this "lost water" is approximately \$40,000 (2021 was \$270,000).
+The three year average of DSL water is 12.2% down from 13.7% in 2021.
 Lost water is a combination of unseen leaks, under registering meters and/or possible water theft.
-The District has aggressively replaced old water meters from 2019-2021 to reduce this "lost water" rate.
+The District has aggressively replaced old water meters from 2019-2022 to reduce this "lost water" rate.
 The District takes pride in delivering you safe drinking water.
 To get that water to your homes the water needs to be treated, pumped, and stored for use.
 Then it needs to travel through 180 miles of water main to get to our customers.
+This is all done for less than a penny per gallon!

-FOR THE YEAR 2021
+FOR THE YEAR 2022